diabolical-ninja/yeltahir.com/content/posts/nbn/index.md

 }
 ```

-After choosing the desired location ID we can then lookup the associated NBN connection information.
+After choosing the desired location ID we can then look up the associated NBN connection information.

 ```python
 location_info = nbn_client.location_information("LOC000175010671")